deshaw/pjrmi/TECHNICAL.md

 When a lock is acquired, the `LockManager` will first check to ensure that deadlock will not happen as a result.
-If deadlock will occur then a `DeadlockException` is thrown, and the caller needs to deal with it.
+If deadlock will occur then a `DeadlockException` is thrown, and the caller needs to resolve the contention.

 Note that, semantically, two Python clients are merely two threads in the Java process.
 As such, it's possible for one Python client to deadlock with another